taubmann/markdown-extra-editor/README.md

 * switchable Split-Window (Editor | HTML-Preview | both)
 * Fast even on long Documents (by deactivating auto-transcoding at some length)
-* works on Mobile Devices
+* works on Mobile Devices too
 * plain Vanilla-JS (faster than using Libs)
 * Auto-Indentation / Auto-Completition for Lists, Tabs, ... (i missed that!)
 * "Table of Contents" in Preview for customizable Elements (Headings, Comments, Quotes, ...)
 * synchronized scrolling
 * HTML-Comments are shown as Tooltip <!-- i like to comment my texts -->
-* easy extendible (simple to understand) and embeddable in your Web-Apps
+* easy extendible (simple to understand) and embeddable in your Web-Apps (multiple Editors in one Page)

 ### Why?

 #### Why  Markdown?

 * Markdown is beautiful and easily to understand
-* WYSIWYM is way more suitable for distraction-free writing (don’t waste time formatting your text while writing)
+* WYSIWYM is way more suitable for distraction-free writing (don’t waste time formatting your texts while writing)
 * no Incompatibilities between strange file formats from strange companies ;-)

 *[WYSIWYM]: "What you see is what you mean"

 #### Why use your Browser as Editor?

-* to edit Online-Texts without downloading (Editor integrated in a CMS)
+* to edit Online-Texts without downloading/uploading Files (Editor can be integrated in your CMS)
-* Spellcheck on Textareas is integrated
+* Spellcheck on Textareas is integrated in most Browsers
-* Browser is also usable as an Offline-Editor (see Tips) and saving online possible
+* some Browsers are also usable as an Offline-Editor (see Tips) while saving online is still possible
 * your Browser is open anyway ;-)
-* no additional Installation required
+* no additional Installation required.
+Use it everywhere

 ### Credits